swup/astro/README.md

 If you want to write your own animation styles, disable the [theme](#configtheme) option.
 You then need to add an animation class to your animated elements and write the animation styles in CSS.
-See below for an example fade transition.
+See below for an example fade animation.
 Refer to the swup docs for a full [example setup](https://swup.js.org/getting-started/example/).

 ```js